greg2git/hana/README.md

 # hana
-deprecated due to lack of use
+deprecated due to lack of use outside of SAP